'Black Panther' Director Ryan Coogler Had This To Say About An All-Female Spin-Off

 — Letitia Wright (@letitiawright) May 10, 2018

 Other than talk of his superhero success, Coogler used his time at Cannes to give back to the next generation of filmmaking.
-The director has been open about how attending the festival changed how he approached filmmaking so, for his Q&A masterclass, he invited 60 film students, many of them Black film students, to attend his talk.
+The director has been open about how attending the festival changed how he approached filmmaking so, for his Q&A masterclass, he invited 60 film students, many of them black film students, to attend his talk.